Get

 chow chow walking through woods

-Image Credit: Łukasz Rawa, Unsplash
+Image By: Łukasz Rawa, Unsplash

 Personality & Temperament

-Chow Chows are extremely loyal to their owners, as they were mainly guard dogs throughout history.
-Due to their protective nature, these dogs can be particularly wary of strangers, which is why they need socialization from a young age.
+Chow Chows are incredibly loyal to their owners and were primarily guard dogs throughout history.
+Due to their protective nature, they can be particularly wary of strangers, which is why they need socialization from a young age.
+Chow Chows are not usually very playful but need daily exercise and activity to stay in good shape.

-If you familiarize Chow Chows with other animals from a young age, they could be good around smaller pets.
-Since these dogs have loyal personalities and are devoted to their owners, they may develop separation anxiety.
+They often show off their stubborn, independent nature and may rebel against fearful owners.
+If you familiarize Chow Chows with other animals from a young age, they can tolerate smaller pets.
+However, since they have loyal personalities and are devoted to their owners, they may develop separation anxiety.
 Therefore, they need a family with someone always at home to care for them.

 Health